fathym-deno/eac-runtime/docs/getting-started/Configure.md

 ### The Project

 Next, in order to handle requests, we'll need to configure our project.
-A project is responsible for orchestrating the micro applications into a unified experience, and defines the lookup configuration for when this project will run.
+A project is responsible for orchestrating the micro applications into a unified experience, and defines the lookup configuration for when the project will run.

 To add a project to our plugin configuration, we'll need to update the EaC with our project definition: